ygn-effects/ygn-effects.github.io/_effects/shining-pig.md

   <strong>The Gateway Build</strong><br><br>

   For builders, this is the perfect entry point into the YGN Framework.
 The circuit is simple but sensitive, allowing you to figure out the importance of biasing and power rails.
-And because the PCB is a straightforward layout, you aren't locked in: swap a few values and add a few traces to convert it to the 9V Overdriver spec, or keep it 18V for the full experience.
+And because the PCB is a straightforward layout, you aren't locked in: swap a few values, add a few traces and eventually add biasing trimpots on the rails to convert it to the 9V Overdriver, tweak the EQ stage values or keep it its original 18V specs for the full original experience.

 knobs:
   - name: Volume
-    desc: Adjusts the output volume of the effect.
+    desc: This is the Master Volume the original never had.
+It sits at the very end of the circuit, allowing you to crank the Gain and EQ to get the transistors cooking while keeping the actual output level reasonable.
   - name: Gain
-    desc: Sets the amount of distortion.
-The range of this control is pretty wide, it covers ground from mild overdrive to straight-up fuzz.
-This is also dependent on the selected clipping option.
-  - name: Tone
-    desc: Adjusts the cut-off frequency.
-Turning this knob clockwise will filter more higher frequencies out.
-  - name: Sweep
-    desc: Adjusts the frequency response of the op-amp gain stage.
-Turning this knob clockwise will allow more low end to be clipped.
-Fully counter-clockwise is equivalent to the stock  value.
+    desc: Controls the amount of drive using our custom taper.
+It covers a massive range from a high-headroom clean boost at minimum, through a wide edge-of-breakup texture in the middle and all the way to a gated, vintage silicon fuzz when fully cranked.
-  - name: Clip
+  - name: EQ (Bass / Treble)
-    desc: Selects the clipping mode between LED, silicon and germanium diodes.
-Each will have their own threshold and will give a different character to the distortion.
+    desc: A powerful, active 2-band EQ based on the Baxandall topology.
+The Bass control adds massive body and thump, while the Treble adds glass and slice.
+These controls are somewhat interactive.
+Boosting one will affect the behavior of the other.

 internals: